If you would like to make a presentation at the MIT STAMP workshop, please follow the guidelines on this page.

-Submit a detailed description or draft presentation with notes by April 1, 2022.
+Submit a draft presentation or a detailed description by April 1, 2023.
 Submissions after that date will be considered, but will have a lower priority than submissions before that date.
-If you submit draft slides, please include any relevant explanations or discussion points in the presentation so it is clear to the reviewers.

-- Introducing STAMP, STPA, and CAST into large organizations
+- Introducing STAMP, STPA, and CAST into organizations

 - Information about cost, return on investment, resources required, learnability, and other practical details